Lifecycle Hypothesis - Explained

 The Life Cycle Hypothesis replaced a previous hypothesis which economist John Maynard Keynes developed.
 His belief was that savings were just another good and that the percentage which people earmarked for savings would rise as their incomes increased.
 This brought about a potential challenge in that it meant that as a nation's incomes rose, a savings glut would result, and aggregate demand and also economic output would remain stagnant.
 There has been a support to the Life Cycle Hypothesis from subsequent research.

-References for Life-Cycle Hypothesis (LCH)
+Academic Research on the Life-Cycle Hypothesis (LCH)